Case Study

 Endoscopic findings

-The endoscopy revealed the presence of LGD
+The endoscopy revealed the presence of low-grade dysplasia (LGD).

 Lower esophagus:

-• BE Segment Length: C0M3
+• BE segment length: C0M3

 • Pathology returned LGD